 Funding support for our Teen Program is generously provided by the Foundation for Quality Housing Opportunities.

-Since we moved into our Downtown space in October 2024, ICA SF has welcomed 232 students from 11 schools, ranging from preschoolers to college students.
+ICA SF has welcomed students from across the Bay Area, ranging from preschoolers to college students.
 ICA SF staff offers guided tours for schools, organizations, and groups of all ages.

 Hear what teachers and students are saying about their visits: